genesiscommunitysuccess/docs/docs/03_server-modules/01_configuring-runtime/03_processes.md

 This tag defines which script file the process should refer to.

 When you are defining the process in its **process.xml**, if the process uses scripts, then you have to specify the script file using this tag.
-In the example above, the **POSITION_APP_REQEST_SERVER** has a script tag identifying **position_app-reqrep.kts**, which is where the configuration of the request server exists.
+In the example above, the **POSITION_APP_REQUEST_SERVER** has a script tag identifying **position_app-reqrep.kts**, which is where the configuration of the Request Server exists.
 If you are not using scripts for the process, then this tag is not needed.

 ### language